When are tax returns due? That is, what is the tax return due date?

 Tax returns must be filed by 30 April of the year following the reporting year and the final tax payment should be made not later than 31 July of the year following the reporting year.

-Generally, if during a calendar year, a Ukrainian tax resident terminates activities generating income taxable in Ukraine as stipulated in the Ukrainian Tax Code and intends to leave Ukraine for permanent place of residence abroad, the individual must submit a departure tax return not later than 60 calendar days prior to the departure from Ukraine.
+Generally, if a Ukrainian tax resident intends to leave Ukraine for permanent place of residence abroad, he/she must submit a departure tax return not later than 60 calendar days prior to the departure from Ukraine.
 Income tax due on departure tax return is to be paid within 10 calendar days from the tax return filing date.
 Within 30 calendar days from the date the tax return was filed, tax authority checks tax obligation liability and payment of the tax.

-Failure to file a tax return in time may result in penalty, which equals UAH 170.00 in case a tax payer identified him/herself that he/she is required to file a tax return.
+Failure to file a tax return in time may result in penalty, which equals UAH 170.00.
 Delay in tax payment within 30 calendar days starting from the tax payment due date results in 10% penalty of the amount of tax liability.
-Delay in payment for more than 30 calendar days results in 30% penalty of the amount of tax liability.
+Delay in payment for more than 30 calendar days results in 20% penalty of the amount of tax liability.

 Ukrainian tax residents are taxable in Ukraine with respect to their worldwide income, while Ukrainian tax non-residents are taxable in Ukraine with respect to their Ukrainian source income.